Wild & Working Horses

 As capitalism so often does, the experience would touch something inside of me enough to awaken desire, but never to satisfy it.
 Extractive ways of being always leave us wanting more.

 In spite of all that, however, Fantasy’s wildness, her essence, was very much still there.
 It was expressed in the power of her muscles moving beneath me, or in that look as I had tried to rush her.
-Her wildness could not be taken out of her.
+Her wildness could not be taken out of her and I found I respected her deeply.

-She may have been a working horse but the way she carried herself commanded my respect.
-As if she knew the conditions of the contract between us, and she would absolutely be holding me to them.
+She may have been a working horse but she knew the conditions of the contract between us, and she would absolutely be holding me to them.
 She would carry me safely despite my incompetence, but she would not be rushed.

 Her dignity beneath the conditions of capitalism spoke deeply to me.

-But I am also an activist at heart.
-I might find temporary relief in escapism, but I will ultimately always find myself returning home to the stable because my work is to tend to the damage of late stage capitalism, which at the moment at least, means engaging with it.
+More than that, I am also an activist at heart.
+So whilst I might find temporary relief in escapism, I will ultimately always find myself returning home to the stable because my work is to tend to the damage of late stage capitalism, which at the moment at least, means engaging with it.
+It would feel like a self betrayal not to.

 What helps is that my work is meaningful to me and for that I am very grateful, but it is nonetheless heavy.
 It is similar to my experience of motherhood as one of both the biggest joys and hardest responsibilities I’ve ever experienced.

 So I need both; to run free, unburdened by my cares for the world, and also to return, ready to saddle up and work another day.
 But that saddling up needn’t mean I lose myself.
-It is not easy, but it is possible to respond to the pressures of living under capitalism, such as financial needs or the requirement to prove ourselves, with dignity.
+It is not easy, but it is possible to respond to the pressures of living under capitalism, such as financial needs or the requirement to prove ourselves, with dignity, just as I witnessed in Fantasy

 To stay in touch with our power and wildness, and with the areas of our lives that do remain open for negotiation.